stevespringett/Alpine/README.md

 does not do this.
 It provides standards-based APIs in a pre-packaged library giving developers both full control over their app, as well as a productivity jumpstart.

+Why 'Alpine'
+-
+Alt-right American politics has devised many insults against liberal thought and the people who practice it.
+The term 'snowflake' is often applied to such people as a derogatory insult in the absence of their own critical thinking ability.
+Although a creative term, it's highly ineffective and does nothing to address global concerns.
+So 'Alpine' is the public celebration of being a 'snowflake', named after the blankets of snow that cover the French Alps.
+Besides, 'Alpine' has a certain je ne sais quoi to it.

+Open source is truly one of the great liberal ideals.
+So Alpine is released with an equally liberal Apache 2.0 license.

+Alpine is also the brand name of high-end car audio equipment, a hobby I was passionate about in my teens and twenties when I built many systems and often competed in various sound-offs in Illinois and Wisconsin.
+The name is nostalgic and brings to me a certain joy.

+Alpine is not affiliated to the Docker container image by the same name.
+It's interesting that both projects have minimalism as a goal, but this is merely coincidence.

+Is Alpine For You
+-
+My opinions are just that, mine.
+They will evolve over time.
+However, my belief in sticking with open standards and not having to conform to the conventions of a specific framework will likely never change.
+Alpine is lightweight, standards- based, and framework-free.
+If this appeals to you, give Alpine a try.

 Copyright & License